Self-avoiding walks and polygons on hyperbolic graphs: Preliminaries

 \subsection{Percolation}

 We recall some standard definitions of percolation theory in order to fix our notation.
 For more details the reader can consult e.g.\ \cite{Grimmett,LyonsBook}.

-Consider a tiling $\mathcal{H}(d,k)$ of the hyperbolic plane, and let $V,E$ denote its sets of vertices and edges, respectively.
-Let $\Omega:= \{0,1\}^E$ be the set of \defi{percolation instances} on $\mathcal{H}(d,k)$.
-We say that an edge $e$ is \defi{closed} (respectively, \defi{open}) in a percolation instance $\oo\in \Omega$, if $\oo(e)=0$ (resp.\ $\oo(e)=1$).
-In Bernoulli, bond \defi{percolation} with parameter $p\in [0,1]$ we keep each edge with probability $p$, and delete it with probability $1-p$, with these decisions being independent of each other.
+Consider a locally finite graph $G=(V,E)$.
+Let $\Omega:= \{0,1\}^E$ be the set of \textit{percolation instances} on $G$.
+We say that an edge $e$ is \textit{closed} (respectively, \textit{open}) in a percolation instance $\omega\in \Omega$, if $\omega(e)=0$ (resp.\ $\omega(e)=1$).
+In Bernoulli \textit{bond percolation} with parameter $p\in [0,1]$, each edge is open with probability $p$ and closed with probability $1-p$, with these decisions being independent of each other.